YJJfish/C-Compiler/README.md

     int[2][2] a = {{1,2}, {3,4}};
     ```

-    We need a grammar that can recognize the following language:
+    , we need a grammar that can recognize the following language:

     -   On the left hand side of "=", there is a string consisting of matched bracket pairs, and there should not be any nesting.
     -   On the right hand side of "=", there is a string consisting of matched nested brace pairs.